greatscottgadgets/facedancer/kitty/docs/source/data_model/overview.rst

 Low Level Model
 ---------------

-At the low level, there is a signle payload, constructed from multiple fields.
+At the low level, there is a single payload, constructed from multiple fields.
 Those fields can be encoded, dependant on other fields, be renderened conditionaly and combined with other fields into larger logical units.
 The top unit of the logical units is Template, and